kubeedge/kubeedge/docs/modules/cloud/cloudhub.md

 ## CloudHub Overview

-CloudHub is a web socket client, which is the mediator between EdgeController and the Edge side.
+CloudHub is the mediator between EdgeController and the Edge side.
+It supports both web-socket based connection as well as a [QUIC](https://quicwg.org/ops-drafts/draft-ietf-quic-applicability.html) protocol access at the same time.
-Its function is enable the communication between edge and the EdgeController.
+The edgehub can choose one of the protocols to access to the cloudhub.
+CloudHub's function is to enable the communication between edge and the EdgeController.

 The connection to the edge(through EdgeHub module) is done through the HTTP over websocket connection.
 For internal communication it directly communicates with the EdgeController.